tendo2010/Front-end-Web-App-with-REST-APIs/README.md

 <b>How to Use</b>
 1. Open website using Wampserver or other program you have.
-2. Run terminal to run command "json-server --watch data.jason"
+2. Run terminal and run command "json-server --watch data.jason"